piclas-framework/piclas/doc/userguide/030_features_models.md

 ### Particle

-Within the parameter file it is possible to define different particle boundary conditions for the boundaries defined during the preprocessing with HOPR.
+Within the parameter file it is possible to define different particle boundary conditions.
 The number of boundaries is defined by

     Part-nBounds=2
     Part-Boundary1-SourceName=BC_OPEN